favesther/datascience/README.md

 # datascience

-labs and assignment of course IMT 572 Data Science Ⅱ: machine learning and economics.
+labs and assignments of course IMT 574 Data Science Ⅱ: machine learning and economics.